htcfreek/SimpleLapsGui/README.md

 3. The LAPS tab in the RSAT (Active Directory Users and Computers) doesn't show the Windows LAPS password history.
 4. When using my GUI you don't have to learn the PowerShell modules.

-**Does the exe version contains viruses?
+**Does the script version contains viruses?
 It is reported on "virustotal.com".**

 No it doesn't.
-This happens because of the AutoIT v3 executable used as wrapper.
-You can download the PowerShell version instead.
-(Please note that the PowerShell script doesn't hide its window.)
+Unfortunately some scanners are triggered by PowerShell scripts in a zip file.
+(Feel free to report the download / script as false positive to the manufacturer of your scanner.)

 **Can you support Windows Server 2016?**

 No. As long as Microsoft doesn't provide the PowerShell cmdlets on Server 2016, I can't support this OS.

-> **Warning**
+> [!WARNING]
-> <br />You can find instructions on how to change my script to run on Windows Server 2016.
+> You can find instructions on how to change my script to run on Windows Server 2016.
 But this is not supported by me.
 All manipulations of the script happens at your own risk!!!

 **Why don't you allow side-loading the LAPS module?**